-High school students Novia and Ava are petitioning Bellevue City Council to pass a city-wide retail pet ban that would cut off animal mills from funneling puppies, kittens, and rabbits into local stores.
+High school students Novia and Ava are petitioning King County Council to pass a retail pet ban that would cut off animal mills from funneling puppies, kittens, and rabbits into local stores.

 “The majority of animal mills gain their income via selling to pet stores, who may mislead customers into thinking the pet came from a safe environment,” Ava said in a statement.